 I recently ate at a less-than-fancy restaurant with my family and friends the other day.
-Our kind waitress led us to our table while my father made jovial small talk.
+Our kind waitress led us to our table, while my father made jovial small talk.
 After being sat in a spacious booth, she kindly hands us the menus, takes our drink orders, and turns away from the table to return to her other tasks.
-Just before she completely leaves our sight, she turned around and chimed, “My name is Selah if you have any questions.”
+Just before she completely leaves our sight, she turns around and chimes, “My name is Selah if you have any questions.”

 The Meaning of Selah

 Selah, the word that appears throughout the Psalms (71 times to be exact!), pronounced “see-lah,” is not simply a noun but an exclamation.
 If simply reading the word through the Bible so many times had not peaked my interest already, I now had to learn more about this word.